-Conservation Society Awards
+Conservation Society Annual Awards

-Last year the Society Awards highlighted projects that celebrated what makes Rye unique and different, from its historic buildings to the details that make its High Street so different and attractive in contrast with the increasingly bland and faceless shopping streets of most towns.
+In 2017 the Society Awards highlighted projects that celebrated what makes Rye unique and different, from its historic buildings to the details that make its High Street so different and attractive in contrast with the increasingly bland and faceless shopping streets of most towns.

 For many years the future of The Monastery has concerned all the residents of Rye so it is with great pleasure that we said ‘a new star has arisen, not in the East, but on Conduit Hill’.
 Our first award therefore went to Alex MacArthur for the refurbishment and reuse of The Monastery and for the simple but very imaginative signage.